coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 datadog.service             c9de9451.../10.10.1.3   active    running
 ```

+Global units can deployed to a subset of matching machines with the `MachineMetadata` parameter, which is explained in the next section.

 ## Schedule Based on Machine Metadata

 Applications with complex and specific requirements can target a subset of the cluster for scheduling via machine metadata.
 Powerful deployment topologies can be achieved &mdash; schedule units based on the machine's region, rack location, disk speed or anything else you can think of.